-The Japanese model of development has transformed not only its own economy but also that of the entire region, when in the 1960’s, Hong Kong, Singapore, Taiwan, and South Korea embarked on a Japanese-style development model.
-All four lands, which became known as the Asian Tigers or the Gang of Four, had endemic problems similar to those of Japan.
+The Japanese model of development has transformed not only its own economy but also that of the entire region.
+In the 1960s, Hong Kong, Singapore, Taiwan, and South Korea (later known as The Four Tigers) followed their Japanese counterparts through a similar developmental path, with comparable strengths and endemic problems.

 Making Textiles Work for The Asian Tigers

-The Asian Tigers had a lack of natural resources and a small amount of farmland.
-In 1945, they were also overpopulated and poor and could not feed their own populations.
-Not surprisingly, they also had low capital resources for development.
-So they faced some of the same general problems as Japan.
-As a result of these conditions, it is important to note that none of these countries could follow what had been the standard Third World model for development, which is to basically increase agricultural production and to mine gold, silver, or whatever natural resources the country has for export.
+In 1945, the Asian Tigers had a lack of natural resources and a small amount of farmland.
+They were also overpopulated, poor, and could not feed their own populations.
+Not surprisingly, they had low capital resources for development, and thus they faced some of the same general problems as Japan.
+The standard Third World model for development is to increase agricultural production and to mine gold, silver, or other natural resources the country has for export.

 This is a transcript from the video series Interpreting the 20th Century: The Struggle Over Democracy.
 Watch it now, on The Great Courses Plus.

-This was the classic Latin American model in the 19th century and would become the classic African model in the 20th century.
-So that option was not available; they did not have the farmland to do it, and they did not have the natural resources.
-There were strong incentives for finding other kinds of exports that would give the Asian Tigers the money needed to buy the food and other essentials they had to import.
+This was the classic Latin American model in the 19th century and the classic model for Africa in the 20th century.
+Because the Gang of Four did not have the farmland or natural resources like their global counterparts, they had a strong incentive for finding other kinds of exports that would give them the money needed to buy the food and other essentials they had to import.